kjs29/C-language/README.md

 Functions are important in C language.
 We start by functions, and finish by functions.

 C language is a Complier language.
 Complier is a translator.
-In order to 'execute' our source code in C, the computer 'Compile' the sourcecode to assembly language, and then it executes.
+In order to 'execute' our source code in C, the computer 'Compile' the sourcecode to assembly language first, and then it executes.
 Every time we change our programs, we must change our source codes to execute.

 However Java is an interpreter language.
 It can  write on different operating system(JVM).